-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?

 For investments in corporate issuers, the Sub-Fund considers entity level conduct as it relates to international conventions and norms, standards and statements.
-Such information is primarily sourced from a third-party data ESG information provider, with explicit screening information for issuer which violate the UN Global Compact (where those considered to violate being excluded) and ESG controversies (where those with the worst performance being excluded).
-Such screening information includes details of the topics the poor performance relates to, as well as mapping to relevant aspects of international norms such as the UN Global Compact.
-The Investment Manager excludes investments on the basis of the overall status on these two indicators, irrespective of the topic they relate to.
-Such data is refreshed and implemented on a regular basis by the Investment Manager.
+Such information is primarily sourced from a third-party data ESG information provider, with explicit screening information for issuer which violate the UN Global Compact and the OECD Guidelines for